StackExchange/dnscontrol/documentation/getting-started.md

 Before you edit the sample files, verify that the system is working.

-First run `dnscontrol preview` and make sure that it completes with no errors.
-The preview command is the "dry run" mode that shows what changes need to be made and never makes any actual changes.
+First run `dnscontrol preview` and ensure it completes without error(s).
+The preview command is the "dry run" mode that shows only what changes need to be made and never makes any actual changes.
 It will use APIs if needed to find out what DNS entries currently exist.